 All Washington University in St. Louis diplomas for May degree recipients are delivered to the academic schools for distribution at their recognition ceremonies.
 All diplomas not claimed at the special ceremonies on the day of commencement are returned to the Office of the University Registrar, where diploma distribution will continue for approximately three weeks.

-If you do not claim your May diploma during your recognition ceremony or the three-week distribution period, your diploma will be mailed return receipt to the address you indicated on your intent to graduate form.
+Diplomas which are not claimed at the designated May ceremony or during the distribution period will be mailed return receipt to the Diploma Mailing Address shown in WebSTAC.
 A signature will be required for delivery, and the mailing service will make several attempts at delivery before returning the diploma to the registrar’s office.